Why Your Sketchbook is the Most Powerful Tool You Own (and How to Use It Every Day)

 The only way to get better was to make more marks — lots of them.
 Good ones, bad ones, weird ones, joyful ones.
 I had to give myself permission to fill a page badly, to make a mistake and keep going.

 Over time, my sketchbooks shifted from performance pieces into playgrounds.
-Places of curiosity, growth, and happy accidents.
+These became places of curiosity, growth, and happy accidents.
 And you know what happened?
 My skill level rose.
 My confidence deepened.
 I stopped treating every mark like a verdict and started treating it like a conversation.

 Your Sketchbook is Sacred Space